rahmanidashti/rahmanidashti.github.io/_posts/2024-07-05-paper-synthetic-test.md

 </div>

 1. <span class="font-weight-bold">Passage Selection:</span> We first randomly sampled 1000 passages from the MSMARCO v2 passage corpus.
-2. __Passage Filtering:__ We then filtered for passages that could be good stand-alone search results using GPT-4.
+2. <span class="font-weight-bold">Passage Filtering:</span> We then filtered for passages that could be good stand-alone search results using GPT-4.
-3. __Query Generation__: We generated queries using (i) a pre-trained T5-based query generation model from BeIR and (ii) a zero-shot query generation approach using GPT-4.
+3. <span class="font-weight-bold">Query Generation:</span> We generated queries using (i) a pre-trained T5-based query generation model from BeIR and (ii) a zero-shot query generation approach using GPT-4.
-4. __Query Selection:__ We sampled the T5 query-passage pairs to match a target sample of positive qrels from the 2022 passage task; NIST assessors further removed queries that did not look reasonable and contained too few or too many relevant documents.
+4. <span class="font-weight-bold">Query Selection:</span> We sampled the T5 query-passage pairs to match a target sample of positive qrels from the 2022 passage task; NIST assessors further removed queries that did not look reasonable and contained too few or too many relevant documents.
-5. __Relevance Judgment Generation:__ We used GPT-4 to automatically label the documents (that were originally annotated using NIST annotators) for the synthetic queries to generate synthetic relevance judgements.
+5. <span class="font-weight-bold">Relevance Judgment Generation:</span> We used GPT-4 to automatically label the documents (that were originally annotated using NIST annotators) for the synthetic queries to generate synthetic relevance judgements.

 ## Bias Analysis
 A Major concernee